Key Metrics for eCommerce Performance Analysis

 Customer Lifetime Value (CLV)

-Customer lifetime value estimates the total revenue a customer generates over time.
+Customer lifetime value estimates total revenue from a customer over time.
 A high CLV signals loyalty and strong repeat demand.

 Ways to improve CLV